 Through No Child Left Behind to the onset of the Common Core State Standards and other federal initiatives such as Investing in Innovation (i3), we are experiencing an increased push toward the use of evidence in decision-making that affects our nation’s schools.
 There has been steadily mounting pressure for educational improvement and a resulting interest in available research evidence that will help to advance that goal.
 But there is little consensus among educators about what is meant by evidence.

 Emerging research suggests educators tend to recycle approaches and base decisions on a disparate array of evidence.
-As a result, there is wide variation in how evidence is accessed and used as a basis for decisions that have an impact on education in America at the local and policy levels.
-In addition, there is little agreement around what is meant by “evidence,” and there are relatively few studies of how that evidence is acquired and used.
+As a result, there is wide variation in how evidence is accessed and used as a basis for decisions that have an impact on education.
+In addition, relatively few studies of how that evidence is acquired and used.

 As we move forward, our educational systems will need to more clearly define what is valued and recognized as evidence.